-The main shortcomings of the above techniques is that they do not apply to sequential circuits.
-While the CREST approach can be used to simulate a circuit with feedback, the resulting loss of accuracy due to the independence assumption, especially when recursively applied in a feedback loop, renders the results quite meaningless.
-As for [28], although the title includes "sequential circuits," they assume that all states are equally probable, which is not true in practice.
+The above techniques do not apply directly to sequential circuits.
+While the CREST approach can be used to simulate a circuit with feedback, the resulting loss of accuracy due to the independence assumption, especially when recursively applied in a feedback loop, renders the results somewhat suspect.
+As for [28], although the title includes "sequential circuits," it is assumed that all states are equally probable, which is not true in practice.